CASPR

 Most commercial plans place suzetrigine on Tier 3, the highest-cost tier, meaning high copays or deductibles if patients can even manage to get past prescribing restrictions.
 In Medicaid, only 19 states have removed prior authorization and step-edits as of mid-October 2025.
 Copays range from nominal amounts up to 20% of the state's cost (which can mean $50 for patients vs $5 for opioids).
 Medicare coverage is still being rolled out.
 VA access remains limited through clinical use rules.

-For 2025, Vertex reported 500k suzetrigine prescriptions, a negligible fraction of the roughly 125M annual opioid prescriptions in the US.
-Use is growing, but only a small percentage of patients today (~2-3%) are receiving suzetrigine instead of opioids, and we are needlessly continuing this prescription-to-addiction pipeline.
+Through year-end 2025, Vertex reported more than 550,000 suzetrigine prescriptions written and filled, a still-negligible fraction of the roughly 125M annual opioid prescriptions in the US.
+Vertex's January 2026 and February 2026 updates guided to more than triple that prescription volume in 2026.
+Even so, only a small percentage of patients today (~2-3%) are receiving suzetrigine instead of opioids, and we are needlessly continuing this prescription-to-addiction pipeline.

 By agreeing to offer suzetrigine at low or no-cost to all applicable patients, the federal government could negotiate a dramatically lower price per pill with Vertex.
 This would cost public and private insurance companies roughly the same as what they would already pay for suzetrigine under the status quo (few suzetrigine patients, but high cost per patient) while replacing as much as 50% of all opioid prescriptions.
-Making this switch would prevent hundreds of thousands of new opioid addictions while saving the government tens of billions of dollars a year in downstream costs from addiction.
+In CASPR's fiscal modeling, making this switch saves CMS roughly $14.5 billion over 10 years in the primary $2/pill scenario, with most of the fiscal benefit coming from avoided OUD treatment costs.

 For a very rough ballpark, using the numbers we've looked at above: